deepestblue/sampradaya/README.md

 * Indic state machine to move pre-consonantal repha to after a full consonant.
     The goal is to shift the repha rightwards, past the next “consonant cluster”.
     But what is a consonant-cluster?
 Let Class `A` comprise terminal half-forms, Class `B` comprise full consonants, combined/composite stacked conjuncts and the virāmacihna.
 Likewise, Class `C` is pre/post repha/ya and infra-base half-consonants.
-A consonant cluster starts with an optional sequence of class `A` glyphs, a single Class `B` glyph, and then any number of Class `C` glyphs.
-In other words, `A*BC*`.
+A consonant cluster starts with an optional class `A` glyph, a single Class `B` glyph, and then any number of Class `C` glyphs.
+In other words, `A?BC*`.
 We achieve this using 3 state machines.
-First, we move the repha past a sequence of Class `A` glyph, using a simple machine.
+First, we move the repha past a Class `A` glyph, using a simple machine.
 And …

 * Indic state machine to move pre-consonantal repha to after a full consonant.
     … we then move the repha past a Class `B` glyphs, using a simple machine.
 And finally, …